 The TWP app won an award in the first Critical App Challenge, organized by Airbus in February 2018.

-These are all practical apps that work in the Tactilon Dabat hybrid device and that also meet the demand for security and control of data, fulfilling the most important requirement revealed in the sixth annual survey on the professional apps market.
-If you want to know the other important requirements for respondents, download the survey report:
+These are all practical apps that work in the Tactilon Dabat hybrid device.
+They also meet the requirement for security and control of data, the key requirements for professionals according to the seventh annual survey on the professional apps market.
+Download the survey report:

-All these five innovative apps have won an award. secunet has won the Tactilon Dabat award, granted by Airbus.
+All the five innovative apps have won an award. secunet has won the Tactilon Dabat award, granted by Airbus.
 The other four apps have won an award in Critical App Challenges organized by Airbus.
 The independent juries included representatives of user organizations and operator companies and thus were able to spot the apps which had practical potential.
 And as you saw from this blog post, a truly useful app can tackle real-life problems in fascinating ways.

 You might also be interested –

 Professional apps vs. mainstream apps – what is the difference?